 Like all fire protection systems, the types of fire sprinkler systems vary based on a facility’s needs.
 For facility managers to properly maintain their fire sprinkler system, they must understand the type of fire sprinkler and the kind of sprinkler head that protects their facility.
 One of the characteristics that defines a fire sprinkler head is its’ thermal response characteristics or lack of them.

-What are the three types of fire sprinklers you can find in your facility?
+What are the three basic types of fire sprinklers?

 - Standard Response – slowest activation time; temperature activation

 - Fast Response – release water higher on the ceiling to prevent spreading; temperature activation

 - Open – ideal for high hazard areas; alarm system activation

 Standard response fire sprinklers have the slowest activation time of any type of fire sprinkler.
 These sprinkler’s 5mm thermal bulb or fusible link must reach a certain temperature to break the element and release water.
 Only fire sprinkler elements that reach their temperature breaking point activate.
 By spraying water on items in the immediate area these fire sprinklers prevent fires from spreading.
 Light hazard occupancies already equipped with standard response fire sprinklers should install the same standard response sprinklers during fire sprinkler system expansion and modification projects.